Gypsy (1962 film)

-Gypsy is a 1962 American musical film produced and directed by Mervyn LeRoy.
-The screenplay by Leonard Spigelgass is based on the book of the 1959 stage musical Gypsy: A Musical Fable by Arthur Laurents, which was adapted from the 1957 autobiography Gypsy: A Memoir by Gypsy Rose Lee.
+Gypsy is a 1962 American musical comedy-drama film produced and directed by Mervyn LeRoy.
+The screenplay by Leonard Spigelgass is based on the 1959 stage musical Gypsy: A Musical Fable by Arthur Laurents, which was adapted from the 1957 autobiography Gypsy: A Memoir by Gypsy Rose Lee.
+The film stars Rosalind Russell, Natalie Wood, and Karl Malden.
 Stephen Sondheim wrote the lyrics for songs composed by Jule Styne.

 Plot

-Determined to make her beautiful, gifted daughter June a vaudeville headliner, willful, resourceful and domineering stage mother Rose Hovick will stop at nothing to achieve her goal.
-She drags June and her shy, awkward, and decidedly less-talented older sister Louise around the country in an effort to get them noticed, and with the help of agent Herbie Sommers, finally manages to secure a booking on the prestigious Orpheum Circuit.
+In the 1920s, determined to make her daughter June a vaudeville headliner, stage mother Rose Hovick will stop at nothing to achieve her goal.
+She drags "Baby June" and her shy, older sister Louise around the country in an effort to get them noticed, and with the help of agent Herbie Sommers, finally manages to secure a booking on the Orpheum Circuit.

 Years pass, and the girls are no longer young enough to pull off the childlike personae their mother insists they continue projecting.
-June rebels and elopes with Gerry, one of the dancers who backs their act.
+Not quite 13-year-old June rebels and elopes with Gerry, one of the male backup dancers for their act (when Rose questions June's age, she is informed that it is legal in that state at the time).
 When the other dancers discover this, they also leave, presuming the act is finished.
-Devastated by what she sees as betrayal, Rose pours all her energy into making a success of Louise, despite her obvious lack of skill as a performer.
+Devastated by this perceived betrayal, Rose pours all her energy into making a success of Louise, despite her obvious lack of skill as a performer.

 Not helping matters is the increasing popularity of sound films, which leads to a decline in the demand for stage entertainment.
 Herbie sticks with mother and daughter through their struggles, vainly hoping that Rose will one day quit show business and settle down with him.
-With bookings scarce, they find themselves in Wichita, Kansas, where a third-rate burlesque house books their act in hopes of keeping the vice squad at bay.
+With bookings scarce, they find themselves in Wichita, Kansas, where a third-rate burlesque house, featuring a lineup of strippers, books their act in hope of keeping the vice squad at bay.

-Rose appears to mature while at the burlesque house, deciding that this will be their last booking and suggesting that she and Herbie finally marry.
-However, when one of the strippers is arrested for shoplifting, Rose is unable to resist offering Louise as her replacement.
-Louise reluctantly agrees to go through with it, though it's clear she's only doing it to please her mother.
+Rose appears to have faced reality about their lack of prospects while at the burlesque house, deciding that this will be their last booking and suggesting that she and Herbie finally marry.
+However, when a headlining stripper is arrested for shoplifting, Rose is unable to resist offering Louise as her replacement, rationalizing that Louise will end her show business career as a headliner.
+Louise reluctantly agrees to go through with it, though it is clear she is only doing it to please her mother.
 This becomes the final straw for Herbie, as he is disgusted at the lengths Rose will go to as a stage mother and realizes that she will never marry him.
 He offers her one chance to give him a reason to stay, and when she fails, he leaves her for good.
-At first, Louise's voice is shaky, and her moves tentative, but she gains confidence as audiences respond to her, eventually blossoming as an entertainer billed as Gypsy Rose Lee.